 The Housing Revenue Account (HRA) summarises the transactions relating to the management maintenance of the Authority's houses and flats.
 The account has to be self-financing and there is a legal prohibition on cross subsidy to or from Council Tax payers.
 The Authority had transferred responsibility for the management of its Housing stock to Hounslow Homes, an arm's length management company, wholly owned by the Authority.
 During 2015/16 the Authority took back responsibility for the management of its Housing stock from Hounslow Homes.
-2017/18 is the first full year that the management of housing stock has been within the council.
 The Authority has retained ownership of the housing stock throughout and has statutory responsibility for the Housing Revenue Account.